yingweiwo

 Mechanism of Action

-The mechanism of action of naphazoline has not been conclusively determined.
-Most pharmacologists believe that the drug directly stimulates alpha-adrenergic receptors of the sympathetic nervous system and exerts little or no effect on beta-adrenergic receptors.
-Following topical application of naphazoline to the conjunctiva, small arterioles are constricted and conjunctival congestion is temporarily relieved, but reactive hyperemia may occur.
-The drug also may produce mydriasis when applied to the conjunctiva, but this effect is usually minimal with the concentrations used as ocular decongestants.
+Naphazoline constricts the conjunctival vascular system.
+It is speculated that this effect is due to the drug directly stimulating α-adrenergic receptors in the conjunctival arterioles, thereby reducing conjunctival congestion.
+The mechanism of action of naphazoline is not fully understood.
+Most pharmacologists believe that this drug directly stimulates alpha-adrenergic receptors in the sympathetic nervous system, with little effect on beta-adrenergic receptors.
+Topical application of naphazoline to the conjunctiva causes arteriolar constriction, temporarily relieving conjunctival congestion, but reactive congestion may occur.
+This drug may also cause mydriasis when used on the conjunctiva, but this effect is usually minimal at concentrations used as an ocular decongestant.

 Therapeutic Uses

-For more Drug Warnings (Complete) data for NAPHAZOLINE HYDROCHLORIDE (14 total), please visit the HSDB record page.
+For more complete data on drug warnings for naphazoline hydrochloride (14 in total), please visit the HSDB record page.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.